About Science for the Church

 READ MORE OF OUR VISION

-- When science improves our ministry praxis, such that we are better at feeding the hungry, caring for the sick or depressed or addicted, teaching Scripture effectively to all abilities and cultures, caring for creation, and cultivating practices like prayer and forgiveness as well as virtues like gratitude and hope.
+- When science improves our ministry praxis, such that we are better at feeding the hungry, caring for the sick in body, mind, and spirit, teaching Scripture effectively to all abilities and cultures, caring for creation, and cultivating practices like prayer and forgiveness as well as virtues like gratitude and hope.

 - When people come to our churches because we wrestle with difficult questions, we engage with the science of the day, and we support the vocations of STEM professionals.